SPECIES: camelopardalis reticulata

 There are a number of misconceptions about giraffe.
 One is that they cannot make any sound.
 Although generally quiet, they have been heard to grunt, snort and bleat.
 Another is that they never lie down.
 In fact, they often lie down to sleep, with head and neck lying across the flanks, although these sleeping periods tend to be brief - one to twenty minutes.
 The length of the forelegs in relation to the hind has been exaggerated.
 In fact, they are both about the same size (the foreleg is 1/10th longer than the hind).
 It is the high dorsal spines of the shoulder which give the false impression of a difference in limb length.
 They have only seven vertebrae in their neck, the same number as man.
 Horns are bony masses covered with skin and tufts of hair and are not really horns at all.
 They may represent relics of pedicels from which antlers grew ages before (since giraffe are fairly closely related to deer).
 Conspecific fights are effected by neck wrestling and head banging; defense against predators is characterized by striking out with the forefeet.
 Males have extra bone deposits on their skulls for fighting.

+The Giraffes can be found in the African Veldt.
 4 Males.
 4 Females.
 In our current collection, there are two females and one male that came here from other zoos.
 All the others were born here.

 STATUS IN WILD:

 Giraffe are still common in East and South Africa, although their distribution in West Africa has been fragmented by poaching.
 The tourist trade in giraffe hair bracelets has encouraged poaching.
+The species is listed as Vulnerable by IUCN.